the-real-matt-welch/STAT2004_Julia/README.md

 ## Sampling from a Distribution
-At this point you could probably just go and read the official documentation for each of these packages to figure all of this out but sometimes some specific examples can be helpful so here we go.
+At this point you could probably just go and read the official documentation for each of these packages and figure all of this out yourself but sometimes some specific examples can be helpful so here we go.

 A common and basic task that we might want to perform is taking a random sample from a theoretical distribution.
-Let's take 2 10-element samples from a standard normal distribution and store them in a `DataFrame`.
+Let's take two 10-element samples from a standard normal distribution and store them in a `DataFrame`.
 ```julia
 # create a normal distribution with μ=0 and σ=1
 Z = Normal(0, 1);